Southern chestnut-breasted wren: Breeding

 Little is known about the chesnut-breasted wren's breeding phenology.
 Its nesting season appears to differ regionally; overall it is protracted.
 One nest in Peru has been photographed; it was a domed structure of mostly live material set very close to the ground.
 It contained two eggs.

 Vocalization

 The songs of the two chesnut-breasted wren subspecies differ significantly.
 That of the "southern" C. t. thoracicus is "a variable, musical and usually unhurried series...[of] fluted whistles that differ from each other in pitch, which are then followed by a faster-paced series of 5–11 short whistles...or by a much faster trilled tremolo."
 Its call is "a low, somewhat frog-like and wooden 'krol'".
 The song of C. t. dichrous is "a series of usually 3–4 ethereal, clear whistled notes" and its call "a harsh 'churr'".

 Status

-The IUCN treats the two subspecies separately and has assessed both as being of Least Concern.
+The IUCN treats the southern chestnut-breasted wren as being of Least Concern.
 The species is quite common in parts of Colombia, scarce in Ecuador, uncommon to locally common in Peru, and rare to uncommon in Bolivia.
 It does occur in several protected areas.